AllStarLink/ASL3-Manual/docs/user-guide/pi-detailed.md

 ![Step 3](img/step-3.png)

-4. Click on **CHOOSE DEVICE** and choose the type of Pi hardware on which Firefly Logger is being installed.
+4. Click on **CHOOSE DEVICE** and choose the type of Pi hardware on which AllStarLink 3 Appliance is being installed.
 ![Step 4](img/step-4.png)

 5. Click on **CHOOSE OS**.
 Scroll to the bottom of the